 You will only pay peak and off-peak electricity rates if you have signed up to a ‘time of use’ or ‘flexible pricing’ tariff.
 To do this, you will need to have a smart meter installed at your property.

 You should only be on a time of use tariff if you have discussed this option with your energy retailer and believe it will prove financially beneficial (i.e. if you generally use more power during the day or late at night rather than the early evening).
-Canstar Blue research has shown that time of use tariffs can be a costly mistake if your energy consumption habits don’t correlate appropriately.
+Canstar Blue research has shown that time of use tariffs can be a costly mistake if your energy usage habits don’t correlate appropriately.